-The academy may use the following sanctions together with pre and post support:

-Level Possible pre sanction support Sanction Possible post sanction support 1 An approach which is non-threatening (side on, eye level or lower, or if online speaking to the student in a breakout room) Using positive language, discuss the impact of the behaviour and relate to expectations Check understanding of task Provide a refocusing task e.g., handing out books or equipment; asking a question they can answer Verbal warning Example script: 'this is the first verbal warning - please make the right choice and do X' Second verbal warning with clear direction of expected behaviours.
+The acad emy may use the following sanction ons together with pre and post support: Level Possible pre sanction support Sanction Possible post sanction support 1 An approach which is non-threatening (side on, eye level or lower, or if online speaking to the student in a breakout room) Using positive language, discuss the impact of the behaviour and relate to expectations Check understanding of task Provide a refocusing task e.g., handing out books or equipment; asking a question they can answer Verbal warning Example script: 'this is the first verbal warning - please make the right choice and do X' Second verbal warning with clear direction of expected behaviours.
 Example script: 'this is the second verbal warning and I expect you to do X' Third verbal warnings with clear consequence.
 Example script: 'this is the last verbal warning and you will receive a detention if this behaviour continues' Restorative conversation with relevant staff member or peers Discussion with the child, including explaining what they did wrong and the impact of their actions.
 Reminder of behaviour expectations.
-Communication with parent or with Virtual School Head for looked after children Use of Letter 1 (Appendix 1) 2 If appropriate, allow the child time to refocus and calm down Reminder of behaviour expectations and consequences for noncompliance Refer to previous excellent behaviour/learning as a model for the desired behaviour Short conversation outside of classroom Detention: where Red sanction issued - staff inform Senior Leadership Team immediately and record behaviour on Behaviour Log.
+Communication with parent or with Virtual School Head for looked after children Use of Letter 1 (Appendix 1) 2 If appropriate, allow the child time to refocus and calm down Reminder of behaviour expectations and consequences for non-compliance Refer to previous excellent behaviour/learning as a model for the desired behaviour Short conversation outside of classroom Detention: where Red sanction issued - staff inform Senior Leadership Team immediately and record behaviour on Behaviour Log.
 Staff issuing Red brings child to the office member of Senior Leadership Team at break/lunchtime for detention.
 Child remains with the member of Senior Leadership Team in safe area Communication with parent or with Virtual School Head for looked after children Use of Letter 2 (Appendix 1) Restorative conversation with relevant staff member or peers Short term behaviour report card Referral to learning mentor Referral to academy counsellor Possible referral to SENCO/DSL

-Move location within

-classroom

-Remain for a short

-discussion after the

-session

-3 Once all de-escalation techniques outlined above have been tried Removal from class (see below for further details) Communication with parent or with Virtual School Head for looked after children Use of Letter 3 (Appendix 1) Restorative conversation with relevant staff member or peers Longer term behaviour report card Referral to learning mentor Referral to academy counsellor Specific intervention e.g., anger management, social skills group, resilience coaching Referral to LA Inclusion Team Reintegration plan following several or extended

-removals from class

-4 Use of Pupil Support Unit or Sucnancian and narmanant Dainta matica atauta a

-4 Alternative provision (see Suspension and permanent exclusion (see below for Reintegration strategy and
+3 Move location within classroom Remain for a short discussion after the session Once all de-escalation Removal from class (see Communication with parant 3 techniques outlined abovehave been tried below for further details) Communication with parent or with Virtual School Head for looked after children Use of Letter 3 (Appendix 1) Restorative conversation with relevant staff member or peers Longer term behaviour report card Referral to learning mentor Referral to academy counsellor Specific intervention e.g., anger management, social skills group, resilience coaching Referral to SENCO Referral to LA Inclusion Team Reintegration plan following several or extended removals from class 4 Use of Pupil Support Unit or Alternative provision (see below for further details) Suspension and permanent exclusion (see below for further details) Reintegration strategy and plan (Appendix 2)

-below for further details) exclusion (see below for further details) plan (Appendix 2)

-below for further details) Turtifer details)